Fully funded Environmental Science PhDs available for 2019

 The University has a number of new opportunities for PhDs beginning in autumn 2019, including doctoral research positions fully-funded by the Natural Environment Research Council (NERC) and the Engineering and Physical Sciences Research Council (EPSRC).

-We are part of four major doctoral training partnerships and programmes in environmental sciences:
+We are part of several major doctoral training partnerships and programmes in environmental sciences:

 SCENARIO (Science of the Environment: Natural and Anthropogenic Processes, Impacts and Opportunities): a NERC doctoral training partnership led by Reading, covering the study of physical, chemical and biological processes that influence environmental risk and sustainability.

-- Other PhD opportunities: a wide range of fully funded PhD opportunities are available across the University of Reading.
+Other funded PhD opportunities: a wide range of fully funded PhD opportunities, including individual projects in the environmental sciences, are available across the University of Reading.